sanic-org/sanic-guide/src/en/guide/how-to/orm.md

 ### Dependencies

 First, we need to install the required dependencies.
-In the past, the dependencies installed were `sqlalchemy` and `pymysql`, but now`sqlalchemy' and `aiomysql` are needed.
+In the past, the dependencies installed were `sqlalchemy` and `pymysql`, but now `sqlalchemy` and `aiomysql` are needed.

 :--:1